ctjong/orion/Readme.md

     - **2** : The field is required, it must be included in a POST body.
 If not a 400 response code will be returned.
 - **foreignKey** : (Optional) Foreign key configuration, required if the field is a foreign key to another entity.
 The configuration includes the following properties:
     - **foreginEntity** - (Required) the entity name that the field is linked to.
 The value of the field will be matched with the "id" field of the target entity.
     - **resolvedKeyName** - (Required) The library resolves one level of foreign key relationship for a GET request.
 The resolved object will be appended to the response object, with the value of this **resolvedKeyName** as key.
-For instance, if entity "blogpost" has field "authorId" that is a foreign key to entity "user" and has **resolvedKeyName** value "author", then a GET response will look something like:
+For instance, if entity "blogpost" has field "authorId" that is a foreign key to entity "user" and has **resolvedKeyName** value "author", then an item in a GET response will look something like:
         ```
         {
             id: 123